RoyceRichmond/Bits-and-bytes/README.md

 ## A Bootstrap 4 portfolio and blog theme for Jekyll

 * Example 1: This repo builds directly to GitHub pages, which is also the documentation:  https://sfreytag.github.io/friday-theme/
-* Run command bundle exec jekyll serve
+* bundle exec jekyll serve
+* git add files
+* git commit -m "message"
+* git push

 ## Get Started